vmunozvaleria/AUY1102-Pipeline/README.md

 The scripts and documentation in this project are released under the [MIT License](./LICENSE)
 ## Contributions

-Contributions are welcome!
-See [Contributor's Guide](./docs/CONTRIBUTING.md)
+Contributions are welcome! read our [Contributor's Guide](./docs/CONTRIBUTING.md)

 ## Code of Conduct